fullstackmaddy/fullstackmaddy-blog/content/post/deploy-posts-with-github-actions.md

 I created two public repositories

-1. [fullstackmaddy/fullstackmaddy.github.io](https://github.com/fullstackmaddy/fullstackmaddy.github.io)To host the assets of the website.
+1. [fullstackmaddy/fullstackmaddy.github.io](https://github.com/fullstackmaddy/fullstackmaddy.github.io) : To host the assets of the website.
 2. [fullstackmaddy/fullstackmaddy-blog](https://github.com/fullstackmaddy/fullstackmaddy-blog) : To contain the code.

 Once we go to the settings, we can see that Github recognizes the `username.github.io` and gives the locations from which the assets will be served when some visits `https://<username>.github.io`